GuestMeNot/Creative-Thoughts/DistributedMutex.md

 1. An attempt to acquire the Mutex guard is made.
 2. The Mutex checks if it currently has the lock locally or whether it must request the lock.
-3. If the Mutex has the lock locally and no other code else is requesting the Mutex then the lock is granted.
+3. If the Mutex has the lock locally and no other code is requesting the Mutex then the lock is granted.
-    - If the lock is granted and the data associated with the lock is modified the data is copied to other mutex holder lazily when they request access to the lock.
+    - If the lock is granted and the data associated with the lock is modified, the data is copied to another mutex holder lazily when they request access to the lock.
 4. If the mutex does not have the lock locally a request is made to the lock holder to gain access to the lock.
-5. If the Mutex lock holder does not have any requests for the lock then they:
+5. If the Mutex lock holder does not have any requests for the lock then:
     - It sends the Mutex lock to the lock requester along with the locked data
     - It informs other participants in the Mutex that the lock has moved to a new lock holder.
 6. If the lock changes locations while a lock requester is asking for